techidaily/site-iphone-unlock/source/_posts/in-2024-is-your-iphone-se-2020-in-security-lockout-proper-ways-to-unlock-drfone-by-drfone-ios.md

 ![lock screen notification setting](https://images.wondershare.com/drfone/article/2022/11/ios-15-lock-screen-3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oB9V7rZzotw?si=d4xrCbq1jKHXGAWN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The Do Not Disturb feature is the second way to manage notifications.
 To do this, go to Settings > Do Not Disturb and enable the feature.
 You can also schedule when Do Not should turn on and off.
 This feature work like a charm if you want to silence all notifications at night.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Q8Feep0Rc0?si=YkPhRxXGvrRRMJtb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 How to set Auto-Lock time